 PATRICK DOUCETTE (’13)– Virginia Military Institute

 Now- Paddy has started nearly every game at Center on the offensive line for the Keydets the last three seasons.
 Paddy started the first nine games in 2016 before missing the finale vs. Wofford with an injury.
 2015 was his best season as he anchored the unit during Head Coach Scott Wachenheim’s first season with the program.
 Paddy also handled the long snapping duties on all punts and field goals in 2015.
 In 2014, he graded out as the top offensive linemen in five contests (BGSU, Davidson, Chattanooga, Furman, and Western Carolina).
 Paddy will return to VMI as a fifth-year Senior with 29 career starts under his belt.
-He is currently majoring in International Studies.
+Doucette was selected a captain for the 2017 squad.
+He is currently majoring in Biology/Chemistry.

 Then- Paddy was a 2013 graduate of FHS and four-year starter on the offensive line as an Admiral.
 He was named to the All-District 4-AAA team twice and played in the Toyota East vs. West All-Star game as a senior.
 Paddy still holds weight records at FHS for offensive linemen in the Bench, Squat, and Power Clean categories.